 - The cables for power, transducer and temp/speed accessories (if applicable) should be installed first and must reach the mounting location.
 Extension cables are available. - There are two ways to route the cables to the unit: through a hole in the mounting surface underneath the mounting bracket or from a hole outside the mounting bracket.
 Routing the cables down under the mount provides maximum weather protection; however this is not always feasible if the area under the fishfinder is inaccessible.
-In this case, route the cables through a hole at another location and cover with the supplied hole cover. - The mounting surface should be adequately supported to protect the fishfinder from excessive wave shock and vibration, and provide visibility while in operation. - The mounting area should allow sufficient room for the unit to pivot and swivel freely, and for easy removal and installation (Figures 18-19).
+In this case, route the cables through a hole at another location and cover with the supplied hole cover.

+The mounting area should allow sufficient room for the unit to pivot and swivel freely, and for easy removal and installation (Figures 18-19).